 MURPHIE*, A.M., HOPMAN, T.J., SCHUG, M.D., AQUADRO, C.F., BOWLING, A.T., MURRAY, J.D., CAETANO, A.R.
 AND ANTCZAK, D.F.
 (1999).
 Equine dinucleotide repeat loci COR021-COR040.
 Anim.
 Genet.
 30:235-237.
 Pubmed ID 10443004

-Mandi teaches reproductive biology on the following courses; Bvetmed1, Bvetmed2, Bvetmed5 (Module leader for equine stud medicine), GAB and BSc3.
-She also supervises undergraduate students on the BSc Bioveterinary Science and BVetMed course who choose to carry out projects in her laboratory either as part of the course or over the summer.
+Mandi teaches reproductive biology on the following courses; Bvetmed1, Bvetmed2, GAB, Bvetmed5 (Module leader for equine stud medicine), and BSc3.
+She also supervises 4-6 undergraduate students each year on the BSc Bioveterinary Science and BVetMed course who choose to carry out projects in her laboratory either as part of the course or over the summer.
 Mandi has a strong interest in mentoring veterinary students in research.
 She was Course Director for Veterinary Team Leadership and Professionalism (VTLP) course for veterinary, nursing and bioveterinary science undergraduate students that aims to develop students leadership and teamwork skills through self awareness, social awareness and relational competence.
 She is Co-Leader of the Professional Orientation and Development Programme for BVM3 students.